No, this is NOT a life insurance!! Assurance vie is a saving/ investment account!

 To understand the success of this product, we need to look no further than the tax advantages that it offers.
 Avoiding paying tax is a number one hobby in France and the assurance vie allows you to do it legally!!
 So, unless you want to generously help the French government (in paying back their debt) by paying tax that French people themselves avoid paying, you should look at this properly!

 The assurance vie allows you to leave money to anyone you want and as much as €152 500 per beneficiary!
-They are then taxed at 20% on what is above the 152 500 euro instead of the % taxed otherwise (55% for nephews and nieces or 60% for others).
+They are then taxed at 20% on what is above the 152 500 euro instead of the % taxed otherwise (55% for nephews, 35% for siblings).

-This is the perfect solution if you want to leave something to unrelated beneficiaries such as friends or step children, who would otherwise pay tax at 60%.
+This is the perfect solution if you want to leave something to unrelated beneficiaries such as friends or stepchildren, who would otherwise pay death duties at 60%.

-But this is also a good solution for leaving money to children as they can only receive up to €100 000 each before death duties so with the Assurance vie, they can receive up to €152500 as well as the €100 000.
+But this is also a good solution for leaving money to children as they can only receive up to €100 000 each before death duties so with the Assurance vie, they can receive up to €152500 as well as the €100 000 allowance

-Do bear in mind that if you are French resident, all movable assets come under French inheritance law so your savings in the UK will be subject to French inheritance tax and law.
+Do bare in mind that if you are French resident, all movable assets come under French inheritance law so your savings in the UK will be subject to French inheritance tax and law.

 Income tax advantages: Most French people use this product in order to prepare for their pension because once the policy has reached 8 years old, you can withdraw money with an annual tax free allowance of €4 600 if you are single or €9 200 if you are married.